-In 2023, waste produced by Industrie Chimiche Forestali amounted to 1,602 metric tonnes, 79% of which was non-hazardous waste and the remaining 21% hazardous waste, and included mainly organic solvents, obsolete or non-compliant adhesives, composite materials, and packaging contaminated with hazardous substances.
+In 2024, Industrie Chimiche Forestali generated waste for 1,783 metric tonnes, 76% of which was nonhazardous waste and the remaining 24% hazardous waste, and included mainly organic solvents, obsolete or non-compliant adhesives, composite materials, and packaging contaminated with hazardous substances.
 The waste produced by ICF also includes mixed packaging, plastic packaging, wooden pallets and drums.